mkristan/packages-cookbook/README.md

 default
 -------

-Simply loops over the contents of `node['packages']` and executes the specified action with the `package` resource.
+The recipe installs the packages specified in the `node['packages']` attribute.
+It will use Chef 12.1.0's "multipackage" feature if the attribute is an array.

 License and Author
 ==================